Skip to main content

 Dr Kara Vine-Perrow in IHMRI laboratories.
 Photo credit Paul Jones

-Our Clinical Trial Toolkit has the essential tools you need to establish your clinical trial in New South Wales.
+Our Clinical Trial Toolkit aims to offer essential tools you need to establish your clinical trial in New South Wales.

 National Teletrials Compendium

-The National Teletrials Compendium, a significant deliverable from the Clinical Trials Project Reference Group, has now been released.
+The National Teletrials Compendium, is a significant deliverable from the Clinical Trials Project Reference Group (CTPRG).

-The National Teletrials Compendium supports a national approach to teletrials and consists of:
+The National Teletrials Compendium supports a national approach to teletrials and consists of two publications:

-The Teletrials Compendium is consistent with the National Statement on Ethical Conduct in Human Research 2007 (Updated 2018), and also aligns with the Clinical Trials Governance Framework which has been designed to support the delivery and integration of high-quality clinical trials service provision into routine hospital care for improved patient outcomes.
-These National Principles for Teletrials are also consistent with recommendations from the Clinical Oncology Society of Australia’s (COSA) Australasian Teletrial Model – A National Guide to Implementation, September 2016.
+The documents are consistent with the National Statement on Ethical Conduct in Human Research 2007 (Updated 2018), and also aligns with the National Clinical Trials Governance Framework, which has been designed to support the delivery and integration of high-quality clinical trials service provision into routine hospital care for improved patient outcomes.
+The National Principles for Teletrials are also consistent with recommendations from the Clinical Oncology Society of Australia’s (COSA) Australasian Teletrial Model – A National Guide to Implementation, September 2016.

 The National Principles for Teletrials and the standard operating procedures have been developed to assist organisations engaged in conducting trials in Australia to, wherever possible, standardise their procedures for key operations related to clinical trials and specifically teletrials.
 They have been endorsed by all states and territories, together with the Therapeutic Goods Administration (TGA) and the National Health and Medical Research (NHMRC) through the CTPRG.